testcontainers/testcontainers-java/docs/contributing.md

 * Star the project on [Github](https://github.com/testcontainers/testcontainers-java) and help spread the word :)
 * Join our [Slack group](http://slack.testcontainers.org)
-* [Start a discussion](https://github.com/testcontainers/testcontainers-java/discussions) if you have an idea, find a possible bug or have a general question
+* [Start a discussion](https://github.com/testcontainers/testcontainers-java/discussions) if you have an idea, find a possible bug or have a general question.
 * Contribute improvements or fixes using a [Pull Request](https://github.com/testcontainers/testcontainers-java/pulls).
 If you're going to contribute, thank you!
 Please just be sure to:
     * discuss with the authors prior to doing anything big.
     * follow the style, naming and structure conventions of the rest of the project.